28

 SIZE: about 8¼” x 8″ (21 cm x 20 cm).

-YARN REQUIRED: #4 / Medium / Worsted / Aran weight cotton, e.g., 24/7 Cotton from Lion Brand.
-4 / Medium / Worsted weight cotton, e.g., 24/7 Cotton from Lion Brand.
-You’ll need about 124 g of yarn.
+YARN WEIGHT: #4 / Medium / Worsted / Aran weight cotton, e.g., 24/7 Cotton from Lion Brand.

-NOTIONS: Scissors, a tapestry needle, a leather hole punch, scrap leather for the handle (optional), and a 6 mm (J-10) crochet hook.
+NOTIONS: scissors, a tapestry needle, a leather hole punch, and scrap leather for the handle (optional).

 Flower Blades by DROPS Design